harding/bitcoinops.github.io/_includes/articles/payment-batching.md

 As of Bitcoin Core 0.20 (June 2020), the limits are[^package-limits] that a group of related unconfirmed transactions may not exceed 101,000 vbytes in size, have more than 25 unconfirmed ancestors, or have more than 25 descendants.
-This size limit restricts batches to a maximum size of about 3,000 outputs and the descendant limit is easily reached if just a tiny percentage of those receiving a large batch respend their confirmed outputs.
+In particular, the descendant limit can be easily reached if those receiving payments from a large batch respend their unconfirmed outputs.
 It's also easy for any of the receivers to deliberately create transactions that reach one of these limits and prevent fee bumping if they know that you're relying on that capability.